yananlong/yananlong.github.io/_pages/about.md

 I am a data scientist and machine learning researcher.
 I recently finished my position of research scientist at the University of Chicago.
 Prior to that, I obtained by PhD from at the same place under [Andrey Rzhetsky](https://biologicalsciences.uchicago.edu/faculty/andrey-rzhetsky).

-## News
+## Updates
-2025-06 I will be co-organizing a CRAFT session at ACM FAccT in Athens, Greece
+2025-06 I will be co-organizing a CRAFT session at ACM FAccT in Athens, Greece!
+2025-04 Poster on applying Bayesian statistics at the STAIG workshop at ACM CHI in Yokohama, Japan!